MrYsLab/python_banyan/docs/example10.md

 The [MQTT subscriber](https://github.com/MrYsLab/python_banyan/blob/master/examples/mqtt_gateway/sub.py)
  that connects to an MQTT broker, and subscribes to 2 topics.
-The **mqtt_network** messages are for messages originated on the mqtt network.
+The **mqtt_network** messages are for messages originated on the MQTT network.
 The **from_banyan** messages are messages that were originated on the Banyan network.
 For this first example, no messages are originated from the Banyan network.

 ```